forgodtosave/forgodtosave/README.md

 I'm a computer science student at the Technical University of Munich.

-- 🔭 I’m currently working on getting into the practical source 'Open Source Lab' (please take me <3)
+- 🔭 I’m currently work on my first issue in Mainsail
 - 🌱 I’m currently learning how to use github
-- 👯 I’m looking to collaborate on HomeAssistant, CuraEngine and Klipper
+- 👯 I’m looking to collaborate on HomeAssistant, CuraEngine and Mainsail
 - ⚡ Fun fact: it's not a typo